 The blue economy is about using oceans in a more sustainable way that supports economic growth and social development, and also protects their delicate ecosystem.
 The health of the ocean is closely related to efforts to stop climate change given that the ocean supplies around 50% of the planet’s oxygen and absorbs about 30% of the world’s carbon dioxide.
 At the same time, the ocean also plays a key role in the world’s economic growth: it is a source of transport for 80% of global trade, and by 2030 the ocean economy is expected to employ around 40 million people and add some US$3 trillion in value to the global economy.

 Part of the reason the health of the ocean has come into sharp focus recently is because of the BBC documentary Blue Planet II which showed the impact that plastic is having on oceans and marine life.
 According to some estimates, each year at least eight tonnes of plastics leak into the ocean — equivalent to dumping the contents of one garbage truck into the ocean per minute — with Asia responsible for 80% of that leakage.
 The so-called ‘Blue Planet Effect’ has seen a number of countries and corporations commit to taking action.
-For example, in February 2019, Taiwan announced that it will ban all single-use plastics such as straws and utensils by 2030, and in April this year the 28-country European Union voted to ban plastic consumer items by 2021.
+For example, in January 2020, China announced a major plan to reduce the use of single-use plastics including bags and straws, and in April 2019 the 28-country European Union voted to ban plastic consumer items by 2021.

 The Paris Agreement was seen as a landmark event in the effort to tackle the effects of greenhouse gas emissions.
 Some 195 countries, including China, the European Union and the United States (though the US has since withdrawn) agreed to limit the rise in average global temperatures this century to “well below 2°C above pre-industrial levels and to pursue efforts to limit the temperature increase even further to 1.5°C.” However, despite the intentions, scientific evidence from the United Nations makes clear that countries are not yet doing enough to reach that goal.